Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: The permutational -test with hidden bias and effect heterogeneity

-That is, the conventional sensitivity analysis through the permutational $t$-test test fails to control the Type I error rate under effect heterogeneity if (\ref{eq:sensmodel}) holds at $\Gamma>1$ for certain patterns of effect heterogeneity in the composite null $\bar{H}_\tau$. \end{proposition}
+That is, the permutational $t$ sensitivity analysis can fail to control the Type I error rate under effect heterogeneity if (\ref{eq:sensmodel}) holds at $\Gamma>1$ for certain patterns of effect heterogeneity in the composite null $H_N$. \end{theorem}

-As a numerical illustration of Proposition \ref{prop:fisher}, let $I$ be even and consider the following allocation for $\Delta_i$, $\eta_i$, and $\pi_i$:
+The implication of Theorem \ref{prop:fisher} is that the permutational $t$ does not, in general, provide a valid level-$\alpha$ sensitivity analysis for Neyman's null, and consequently that the studentization developed in \S\S \ref{sec:largesample}-\ref{sec:studentwhole} was indeed well motivated.
+As a numerical illustration of Theorem \ref{prop:fisher}, let $n$ be even and consider the following allocation for $\bar{\tau}_i$, $\eta_i$, and $\pi_i$: